-Every spring, the city of Valencia, Spain, literally explodes into a five-day spectacle of colorful sculpture, sound, and light known as the Las Fallas.
+Every spring, the city of Valencia, Spain, literally explodes into a five-day spectacle of colorful sculpture, sound, and light known as Las Fallas.
 Officially celebrated from March 15 to 19 every year, the Fallas (Falles in the Valencian language) are anticipated throughout the year by all Valencianos.
 The Fallas Festival is one of Spain’s most dramatic cultural events.

 After attending the Fallas in 2025 and spending the five days of the celebration soaking in the almost 800 wonderfully detailed sculptures spread throughout the city's streets, the religious processions of the Ofrenda (flower offerings to the Virgin patroness saint of Valencia), and the smell of gunpowder from the constant pyrotechnic shows – both official and from random teenagers on every street – we can attest that this festival is certainly the most intense we've encountered in Spain, on many levels.